mavlink/rfcs/text/gnss-integrity-report.md

 The following questions remain open:

 - Are all the fields added to `GNSS_INTEGRITY` relevant?
 In particular, is `up_time` worth the 4 bytes it occupies?
 Would other metrics be useful?
-- Should `antenna_state` and `antenna_power` be kept as two separate fields, or merged into a single field by adding an `OFF` entry to `GNSS_ANTENNA_STATE`?
-Are all states of `GNSS_ANTENNA_STATE` relevant, given the different possible mappings between vendors?
+- Should `antenna_state` and `antenna_power` remain two separate fields, or be merged into a single field by adding an `OFF` entry to `GNSS_ANTENNA_STATE`?
+Are all states of `GNSS_ANTENNA_STATE` relevant, given the different mappings available across vendors?
 - Is it useful to distinguish between spoofing detection alone and the indication that receiver output (position or raw measurements) may be affected by spoofing in `GNSS_SPOOFING_STATE`, even if the currently available receiver fields are not perfectly aligned with this distinction?
 This has been discussed in parallel with Septentrio, which shares the objective of improving the link between spoofing detection and its impact on receiver output, and is continuing development in this direction.
 - Should the `GNSS_AUTHENTICATION_STATE_OK` entry be renamed to `OPERATIONAL`, `ENABLED`, `ACTIVE`, or `AUTHENTICATING`?
+- Is representing all reported bands in a single `GNSS_BANDS` message, with each per-band field defined as an array, the best approach?
+If so, what should be the maximum array size (`GNSS_MAX_BANDS`)?
 - Do operators need the raw per-band RF front-end diagnostics in MAVLink at the expense of bandwidth efficiency and vendor agnosticism, or are the processed jamming and mitigation states sufficient?
-Is interference bandwidth and interference power worth including, given that both are currently not available from u-blox but carry standard units (dBm and kHz respectively)?
+Is interference bandwidth and interference power worth including, given that both are currently not available from u-blox but carry standard units (kHz and dBm respectively)?
-- Should a field for per-band spoofing detection be added speculatively to `GNSS_BANDS`, even though no vendor currently provides this information?
+- Should a field for per-band spoofing detection be added speculatively to `GNSS_BANDS`, even though no vendor currently provides this information and this would extend the scope of the message beyond interference reporting?
-- Is a dedicated `GNSS_SEPT_QUALITY` message the right approach for Septentrio's quality indicators?
+- Is a dedicated (and potentially optional) `GNSS_SEPT_QUALITY` message the right approach for reporting Septentrio's quality indicators?

-A separate question concerns the transmission model for `GNSS_BANDS`.
-Two options can be envisioned, though other solutions are welcome:

-- One message per band per cycle, with the band identified by the combination of `id` (the receiver ID) and `frequency`.
-- A single message per cycle, with a `band_count` field and per-field arrays indexed by band.

 # References